NCAR/ppro/README.md

-# PPRO-LIB: Parameterized Polarimetric Radar Operator Library
+# PPRO: Parameterized Polarimetric Radar Operator Library

 ## Overview

-PPRO-LIB is an independent external library containing the core physics and computation modules for the Parameterized Polarimetric Radar Operator (P-PRO).
-This library has been extracted from the JEDI-UFO framework to improve modularity, maintainability, and code reusability.
+PPRO is an independent, standalone library for computing dual-polarization radar variables from atmospheric model state variables.
+The library provides a modular, reusable implementation of the Parameterized Polarimetric Radar Operator (P-PRO) that can be used in any numerical weather prediction or data assimilation system.

+This library can be used independently or integrated into data assimilation frameworks such as JEDI-UFO.

 ## Scientific Background